-Many of us benefit from eating fish, as this ingredient quite often contributes a to a well-rounded diet and contains nutrients which go well beyond just tasting delicious and fulfilling our need for protein.
-Know that fish ingredients can be a great option for your dog and cats too!
+Many of us benefit from eating fish, as this ingredient quite often contributes to a well-rounded diet and contains nutrients which go well beyond just tasting delicious and fulfilling our need for protein.
+But did you know that fish ingredients can be a great option for your dog and cats too?

 Regularly eating fish can lead to some wins in general health, and this article gives details on a few of these benefits.

 Fish-Based Pet Food Provides a Great Source of Protein

 Like other types of meat ingredients, fish is a great source of protein, containing amino acids that are essential to dog and cat health.
 It’s particularly rich in what we call ‘sulphur amino acids’, which are the protein building blocks responsible for making hair.
 Also, aromatic amino acids responsible for hair and skin pigmentation and others essential for many everyday metabolic functions are found in fish.
 All in all, they’re great at delivering protein nutrients, and generally highly digestible.
 This means that the body doesn’t have to work too hard to unlock their ‘goodness’.